-Chaplaincy services for the University of Leeds are located in the Emmanuel Centre, next to the Parkinson Building.
+Chaplaincy services for the University of Leeds are located in the Emmanuel Centre, next to the Laidlaw Library.
 The Chaplaincy is here for staff and students.

-Chaplains are available for drop-in visits and for appointments, and we have a 24/7 emergency phone service.
+Chaplains are available for drop-in visits and for appointments, and we have a 24/7 out-of-hours phone service.

 Use the Chaplaincy:

 - Whether you have a faith (Christian, Jewish, Muslim etc.) or have no religious beliefs.

 - When you need someone independent and confidential to talk to.

 - If you’re finding life difficult or you have a tricky decision to make.